jhpyle/docassemble/_docs/fields.md

 monitor, your users are probably using smartphones, so test your app on a smartphone.

+By default, the `signature` screen will not let the user continue if the signature box is empty.
+If you want to allow users to submit blank signatures, set `required` to `False`:

+{% highlight yaml %}
+question: Sign here
+signature: client.signature
+under: |
+  ${ client }
+required: False
+{% endhighlight %}

 # <a name="general"></a>Generalizing questions

 **docassemble** lets you write a single question that can be re-used